Chronic complications of spinal cord injury

-- “Acute complications of spinal cord injuries,” an article in World J Orthop, 2015.
+- “Acute complications of spinal cord injuries,” Hagen, World J Orthop, 2015.

-- “Autonomic consequences of spinal cord injury,” an article in Compr Physiol, 2014.
+- “Autonomic consequences of spinal cord injury,” Hou et al, Compr Physiol, 2014.

-- “Risk factors for organ dysfunction and failure in patients with acute traumatic cervical spinal cord injury,” an article in Neurocrit Care, 2010.
+- “Risk factors for organ dysfunction and failure in patients with acute traumatic cervical spinal cord injury,” Stein et al, Neurocrit Care, 2010.

 This page is part of the PainScience BIBLIOGRAPHY, which contains plain language summaries of thousands of scientific papers & others sources.
 It’s like a highly specialized blog.
 A few highlights: